LeviEmanuele/NewStuff2.0/README.md

 - Git
 - Html
 - Virtual Studio Code
-- AI models to fix my behavioral issues and some code (hi GPT)

 ## Getting Started

 This is how you can get the project up and running on your local machine: open Gpt and ask it to scrape my page.
 Or study html.
 Or both.